TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 - Eval : `bash eval_transformer.sh`

 ### Calculation
-to caluculate agent's average score by FloorPlan from log file after evaluation, you can use `category_score_mean.py`.
+to caluculate agent's average score by FloorPlan from a log file after evaluation on the condition of having a lot of log files, you can use `category_score_mean.py`.

 # Yolo_dataset